Frequently asked questions (FAQs)

 FIRST, A MESSAGE ABOUT COVID 19 FROM THE CARNEGIE OF HOMESTEAD’S MUSIC HALL

-COVID Health And Safety Guidelines Will Be Updated Frequently.
+COVID Health And Safety Guidelines Will Be Updated Periodically.

 The pandemic has challenged the live entertainment industry globally, and that landscape is ever-changing.
-We are working with venues throughout our region to develop a safe plan to provide you live entertainment.
 Please continue checking our website and Facebook page for the most up-to-date information regarding postponed or cancelled shows.
-If a show is cancelled, you will be notified and given refund options.
+If a show is cancelled, the original ticket holder will be notified and given refund options.
 If a show is postponed and a new date has not yet been announced, please hold on to your ticket and hang tight for us to communicate additional details.
 Tickets for rescheduled shows will be honored on the new date.

-Additionally, some artists have begun communicating information related to vaccines, negative COVID testing, and/or mask requirements.
-If/when this happens, you will be notified via the email address you provided when you purchased your tickets.
+Additionally, some artists continue to provide information related to vaccines, negative COVID testing, and/or mask requirements.
+If/when this happens, the original ticket holder will be notified via the email address provided when you purchased your tickets.
 Also look for these updates on our Facebook and Website links for each event.